Introduction to IoT: Challenges and Future Directions

-In an IoT network, devices from various vendors are interconnected, which can lead to monitoring and management challenges.
+\textit{Compatibility}\\ Interconnecting devices from various vendors in an IoT network can pose monitoring and management challenges.
 Different industries currently rely on a multitude of standards to support their applications.
 Given the vast amounts of data, diverse device types, and the presence of various entities, utilising standard interfaces becomes crucial.
 This importance is amplified, especially for applications that need to accommodate both cross-organisational collaborations and a wide array of system limitations.
 Addressing these issues requires all industries to adhere to specific standards, but achieving such universal compliance can be a daunting and impractical task.